 5. Outline the System and Expectations

 When a performance review program has been developed and agreed on by leadership, outline the steps and expectations for employees.
-Approximate regular meetings, explain the tools being used, as well as the structure for those pieces, and include any scripts or frequently used questions.
+Approximate regular meetings, explain the tools being used and the structure for those pieces, and include any scripts or frequently used questions.
 Place all that information in a place that the employee can find it whenever they need it, such as the employee handbook or company intranet.

-This is a great way to set expectations for performance from day one and on.
+This is a great way to set expectations for performance from day one on.
 If the structure of performance reviews changes at different levels, the employee will always have a place to reference the process, no matter their career pathing.
 On the other hand, it creates a system of balance for managers, empowering employees to take ownership of their own progress and goal development.
 No one will be unprepared for a performance review.

-Performance reviews aren’t going anywhere, however, sticking to traditional approaches might be leaving your employees unsatisfied and less productive.
+Performance reviews aren’t going anywhere.
+However, sticking to traditional approaches might leave your employees unsatisfied and less productive.
 Download our guide, How to Run an Effective Performance Review.

 If you’re looking for a better talent management process, consider more than just incorporating these performance review best practices.
 Consider a Performance Management Platform that eases the leadership's administrative burden and provides data analytics to show how employees are powering your company's success.
 Reach out to one of our experts today to schedule a free demo.